 Group stakeholder pension (GSP)

 A group stakeholder pension (GSP) is an arrangement made for the employees of a particular employer, or group of employers, to participate in a stakeholder pension on a group basis.
 This is a collecting arrangement only; the contract is between the individual and the pension provider, normally an insurance company.
 GSPs are a form of workplace pension.
+Group stakeholder pensions were first introduced in 2001.

 A personal pension is an arrangement where the contract to provide contributions in return for retirement benefits is between an individual and an insurance company.
-Such plans may be taken out by individuals on their own initiative (for example, to provide a primary source of retirement income for the self-employed or to provide a secondary income to employees who are members of occupational schemes).
+Such plans may be taken out by individuals on their own initiative.
+For example, to provide a primary source of retirement income for the self-employed or to provide a secondary income to employees who are members of occupational schemes.
 These would not be covered in the Annual Survey of Hours and Earnings (ASHE) results.
 Alternatively, they may be facilitated by an employer.
 These pensions are covered by ASHE and include GPPs and GSPs.
 Personal pensions are a form of DC pension.

 Inter-Departmental Business Register (IDBR)